Using Your Phonathon to Secure Gift Officer Visits

 The University of Florida is investing in new ways to get the most out of their student outreach.
 Over the past three years, the annual fund team has added scheduling visits for UF’s leadership annual giving officers (LAGOs) to their student caller portfolio.
 To launch the program, the phonathon management team identified their three best callers and provided them with specialized training on how to build relationships with prospects over the phone in order to secure visits for LAGOs.
 The appointment-setting calls are conducted during the day to avoid interference with the regular solicitation calls, so as not to impact the phonathon’s primary, revenue-generating function.

-According to Elizabeth Keppel, UF’s Director of Development for Annual Giving, the visit-scheduling strategy has paid off.
 With a little over 900 hours allocated to appointment setting in its first year, the phonathon was able to schedule 172 visits and generate 223 potential future visits for the LAGO team.
 Each of UF’s leadership annual fund officers completes close to 200 visits per year, and phonathon callers are now scheduling roughly half of them.
 The appointment outreach also serves as a qualifying function for the UF team.
 Callers generated more than 1,000 declined visits; those alumni were then deferred out of active portfolios for one to two years.

 While this assistance has been critical to LAGOs’ ability to meet aggressive targets, they do still have the option to conduct their own appointment setting too.
 Since leadership annual giving officers are a talent pipeline to major gift officer positions at UF, the institution recognizes the importance of giving team members an opportunity to hone this skill.